 Quickest ferry from Paros to Santorini

 The quickest crossing from Paros going to Santorini takes around 2 hours.
-It's a large, car carrying catamaran operated by SeaJets.
+It's a large, car carrying catamaran operated by SeaJets during the high season.

-Up to date ferry prices and tickets are available here: Ferryhopper.
+Up to date ferry prices and tickets for the Santorini ferry route are available here: Ferryhopper.

 Cheapest Ferry from Paros to Santorini

-Blue Star Ferries offer the cheapest crossing between Paros and Santorini.
-In the summer, the passenger prices start from 23.00 Euro.
+Blue Star Ferries offer the cheapest crossing between Paros and Santorini on their vessel the Blue Star Delos.
+In the summer, the passenger prices start from 24.50 Euro.

 Pro travel tip: The Blue Star Ferry to Santorini is the best one to use if you suffer from sea sickness.